-Risk management requires, among other things, policies and procedures to record properly and verify a large number of transactions and events.
-SCOR's risk management policies and procedures may not be sufficient.
-Many of its methods for managing risk and exposures are based upon the use of observed historical market behavior or statistics based on historical models.
+Risk management requires, among other things, policies and procedures to be rolled out across the Group in order to monitor and manage the risks related to SCOR's main operations and transactions.
+However, SCOR's risk management policies and procedures may not be sufficient.
+Many of its methods for managing risk and exposures are based upon the use of observed historical market behavior, of statistics based on historical models, or the use of expert judgment.
 As a result, these methods may not fully predict future exposures, which can be significantly greater than the historical measures indicate, particularly in unusual markets and environments.
 Other risk management methods depend upon the evaluation of information regarding markets, clients, catastrophe occurrence or other matters that is publicly available or otherwise accessible to SCOR.
 This information may not always be accurate, complete, up-to-date or properly evaluated.
 Furthermore, the Group cannot exclude the possibility of exceeding SCOR's risk tolerance limits due to an incorrect estimation of its risks and exposures.
-If its policies and procedures prove to be insufficient, this could have an adverse impact on its business, present and future revenues, net income, cash flows, financial position, and potentially, on the price of its securities.
+If its policies and procedures prove to be insufficient, this could have an adverse impact on its business, present and future revenues, net income, cash flows, financial position, and potentially, on its share price.

-See "Appendix B - II.
-Internal control and risk management procedures, C. Principal activities and participants of risk control" for further information on risk mitigation actions.
+See Appendix B - II.
+Internal control and risk management procedures, C. Principal activities and participants of risk control for information on risk mitigation actions.

-4.1.13 SCOR IS EXPOSED TO RISKS RELATED TO ITS RECENT ACQUISITIONS
+4.1.13 SCOR IS EXPOSED TO RISKS RELATED TO ACQUISITIONS

 In recent years, SCOR has completed a number of acquisitions around the world.
 The Group may make further acquisitions in the future.
 Growth by acquisition involves risks that could adversely affect its operating results, including the substantial amount of management time that may be diverted from operations to pursue and complete acquisitions.
-Acquisitions could also result in the incurrence of additional indebtedness, costs, contingent liabilities, and impairment and amortization expenses related to goodwill and other intangible assets, all of which could materially adversely affect SCOR's businesses, financial condition and results of operations.
+Acquisitions could also result in additional indebtedness, costs, contingent liabilities, and impairment and amortization expenses related to goodwill and other intangible assets, all of which could materially adversely affect SCOR's businesses, financial condition and results of operations.
 Future acquisitions may have a dilutive effect on the ownership and voting percentages of existing shareholders.
-The Group may also finance future acquisitions with debt issuances or by entering into credit facilities, each of which could adversely affect its business, present and future revenues, net income, cash flows, financial position, and potentially, the price of its securities.
+The Group may also finance future acquisitions with debt issuances or by entering into credit facilities, each of which could adversely affect its business, present and future revenues, net income, cash flows, financial position, and potentially, its share price.